ragingwind/pwa-manifest/readme.md

 ## API

-### pwaManifest(options)
+### pwaManifest([options])

 #### options

 Type: `object`

-Web Manifest properties you want to set. if not, manifest will be generated with default value of members coming over from [manifest.json](https://github.com/PolymerLabs/progressive-webapp-config/blob/master/app/manifest.json)
+Web Manifest properties you want to set.
+The name of options are same as member property of Web Manifest. if not, manifest will be generated with default value of members coming over from [manifest.json](https://github.com/PolymerLabs/progressive-webapp-config/blob/master/app/manifest.json)

 ```
 {